 When: Before the wedding as necessary

 Held at the Marianist Retreat and Conference Center in Eureka, Missouri.
-For upcoming dates and a registration form, visit their website.
+Visit their website below for upcoming dates and a registration form.

 The AGAPÈ Catholic Ministries Marriage Preparation course is based on the Theology of the Body andHumanae Vitae.
 Online marriage preparation and Natural Family Planning (NFP) classes are available.
 Online worksheets foster conversation between the couple, and in all of the courses, there is follow-up with personalized feedback from instructor couples.
 This program is excellent for engaged couples in the Military.

 A number of facilitator couples are available who will give engaged couples bilingual or Spanish marriage preparation.
 In addition to one-on-one preparation, a class is offered twice a year.
 For information, call Maria Lucrecia Knapp at 314.830.1426.